1.) What’s the benefit of speaking with a therapist instead of just talking to a friend?

 7.)
 Do you see children?
 If I bring my child to you will you tell me what he/she says?

-Yes, I see children.
-I see all ages – adults, teens, and children.
-I also do couples’ and family sessions.
+I see children ages 12 and up.
+I also do couples and family sessions.
 When treating a minor, the parent or guardian has a right to information about him/her.
 This does not mean that I report back everything the child says to me as he/she needs to have trust in the therapist and will not open up if he/she thinks everything is being reported back to his/her parents.
 It does mean that if there are any safety concerns that I will absolutely inform you.
 In most cases, I will bring you into session and encourage your child to communicate these issues directly to you so that we can work as a team to address them.
 I also encourage regular communication at the beginning or end of session re: updates and concerns or by phone, email, or separate meeting if needed.

 8.)
 Do you take insurance?